gitlabhq/omnibus-gitlab/doc/settings/database.md

 **Warning**: This is an intrusive operation.
 It cannot be done without downtime on an existing installation

-1. Stop GitLab if this is an existing installation: `gitlab-ctl stop`
+1. Stop GitLab if this is an existing installation: `gitlab-ctl stop`.
 1. Update `postgresql['dir']` to the desired location.
-1. Run `gitlab-ctl reconfigure`
+1. Run `gitlab-ctl reconfigure`.
-1. Start GitLab `gitlab-ctl start`
+1. Start GitLab `gitlab-ctl start`.

 ## Using a MySQL database management server (Enterprise Edition only)